deis/deis/contrib/ec2/README.md

 The only entry in cloudformation.json required to launch your cluster is `KeyPair`, which is already filled out.
 The defaults will be applied for the other settings.

+NOTE: The smallest recommended instance size is `large`.
+Having not enough CPU or RAM will result in numerous issues when using the cluster.

 ## Launch into an existing VPC
 By default, the provided CloudFormation script will create a new VPC for Deis.
 However, the script supports provisioning into an existing VPC instead.
 You'll need to have a VPC configured with an